-World Cat 235CC is a semi-displacement hull, Planing hulls provide speed and economy of operation since a limited amount of the hull is in contact with the water.
+World Cat 235TE is a Full Planing hull which provides speed and economy of operation since a limited amount of the hull is in contact with the water.
 Our proven design provides a superior ride, excellent handling characteristics in a variety of conditions, and speed with economy of operation.
 To help you experience The Ultimate Ride, study the following sections: